Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 ## Bugs to be fixed:

-When in full screen on a phone device, the full screen icon disappears but if you click in that area it goes back to a smaller screen.
+When in video full screen on a phone device, the small screen icon disappears but if you click in that area it goes back to a smaller screen.

-#### The following bugs would need to be fixed if they have backend technology connected to them but as this is only frontend technology there is no need to fix at this point.

 When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.